Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/02-analyze-spark.md

     spark.sql("DESCRIBE EXTENDED salesorders").show(truncate=False)
     ```

->[!NOTE]
-> In this example, no explicit path is provided, so the files for the table will be managed by the metastore.
+    >**Note**: In this example, no explicit path is provided, so the files for the table will be managed by the metastore.
 Also, the table is saved in delta format which adds relational database capabilities to tables.
 This includes support for transactions, row versioning, and other useful features.
 Creating tables in delta format is preferred for data lakehouses in Fabric.

 2. Run the code cell and review the output, which describes the definition of the new table.